-- Bowdlerise: Perhaps one of the most baffling ones ever, in "Lookin' for a Good Time," a song that's about two people meeting in a club and hooking up.
+- Bowdlerise: "Lookin' for a Good Time," a song that's about two people meeting in a club and hooking up.
 The last line of the second verse on the album version was "Would you get the wrong impression / If I called us a cab right now"; the radio edit ends with "if I asked you to dance right now" and, to prevent "dance" from showing up twice so closely, "you shouldn't dance like that" in an earlier line becomes "you shouldn't move like that".
-However, the rest of the song (which includes such lines as "Go ahead and lie to me and hold me close/tell me that you love me even if you don't") is left alone.
+However, the rest of the song (which includes such lines as "Go ahead and lie to me and pull me close/tell me that you love me even if you don't") is left alone, implying a Mating Dance.

 - Call-and-Response Song: Many of their songs are set as dialogue between Hillary and Charles, most notably "Need You Now".
 Hillary sings the first verse and chorus; Charles sings the second verse; they sing the second chorus together; then alternate on the last chorus.

 - Early Installment Weirdness: Their first album had a lot more of a rock edge, and far less emphasis on string sections, compared to their later work.
-The change in sound may be because Victoria Shaw (who is typically a songwriter, not a producer) co-produced the first album with veteran producer Paul Worley, when Worley did the rest solo.
+Their work from "Compass" onward seems to be suggesting a move further back to a more uptempo sound.

 - Lyrical Dissonance: "Need You Now" romanticizes booty calls.

-- Signature Style: Grandiose, sweeping, orchestral country-pop with big vocals, although Golden seems to be moving them away from this.
+- Signature Style: Grandiose, sweeping, orchestral country-pop with big vocals, although 747 seems to be moving them away from this.

 - Solo Side Project: Charles Kelley released a solo album in late 2015, and Hillary Scott put out a Christian album with her family in summer 2016.